 Attention #

-Attention is the ability to focus on specific stimuli or tasks while ignoring distractions.
+Attention is the ability to focus on specific stimuli or tasks whilst ignoring distractions.
 It is a foundational cognitive function that influences all other domains.
 Attention can be divided into several subtypes:

 Sustained Attention #